lcampit/lcampit/README.md

 Hi, I’m @Leo-Campo, complete name's Leonardo Campitelli.
-I'm a recently graduated Computer Science Engineer aching to put my studies and techniques developed while studying to the test.
+I'm a recently graduated Computer Science Engineer aching to put my studies to the test while developing new tehcniques and methodologies.
+My main desire is to develop useful programs and applications to solve problems and needs, and I do love to code.

 As of now I'm working as a Software Engineering for an italian insurance company, getting to know the world outside of school and education.
 I love to discover new technologies and tools to help me become a better Developer and Software Engineer.
 I'll upload on github my main works and projects